 In the old cable and set-top box days, consumers had to jump through several hoops to cancel their services.
 At a minimum, they would have to spend considerable time on the phone with customer service agents who would try everything they could to keep their business.
 At worst, they would have to return equipment to a brick-and-mortar storefront, where employees would try just as hard to dissuade them from canceling the service.

-Why People Cancel VOD/OTT Services?
+Why do People Cancel VOD/OTT Services?

 Churn prediction in the OTT and VOD industry has always been tricky.
 Customers might cancel due to rising prices or changes to their bundles.
 According to a Wall Street Journal report, nearly 50 percent of subscribers to some services lose interest after a must-see series or sports season ends.
 Other times, competing service providers might offer cheaper bundles, better content, or a better user experience overall.